galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 You should be able to access Admin Server and have the same domain configuration as that runs on adminVM.

+You are able to automate assigning secondary IP using [AssignIP-Workflow.ps1](#scripts/AssignIP-Workflow.ps1) in Automation Account.
+Follow [Azure Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account?tabs=azureportal) to create Runbook and configure credentials.
+The script is using user managed identity, you must assign at least **Contributor** role to the user identity.

 ### Use Azure Site Recovery

 Azure Site Recovery will back up the disk of VM once you enable and protect the replica, you need not move the domain configuration to shared storage.